AlexBoost/Wekod-Soulmask-Docker-Server/README.md

 `target`: The container port

 > [!WARNING]
-> **If you want to change this value** don't forget to change the environment variable.
+> **If you want to change the target value** don't forget to change the environment variable.

 `published`: The publicly exposed port.